linyuehzzz/linyuehzzz.github.io/index.md

 <img src="assets/photo.jpeg" alt="Alt Text" width="20%" />

 I am an Assistant Instructional Professor of GIScience in Division of the Social Sciences and the College at the [University of Chicago](https://www.uchicago.edu/).
 My research is situated at the intersection of geospatial data, computation, and human values.
-I develop computational and statistical methodologies to process, analyze, and visualize geospatial data in urban and regional contexts, with a strong emphasis on promoting fairness, equality, and inclusivity.
+I develop computational and statistical methodologies to process, analyze, and visualize geospatial data in urban and regional contexts, with a strong emphasis on promoting privacy, openness, fidelity, and fairness.

 **Interests**